robot297/JAG_9_2019/Lab 9 Questions.md

-## Lab 10: Command Line Database Programs: Product Inventory Manager
+## Lab 9: Command Line Database Programs: Product Inventory Manager

-Write an GUI application to manage a database of inventory items and the quantity of each item.
+Write an application to manage a database of inventory items and the quantity of each item.
 The user will be able to add a new item, change the quantity of any item, and delete an item.

 ### Database setup: